 Get in touch

 There is no reason why leasehold ownership can’t work perfectly well for both owner occupiers a well as those considering a property investment in London.
 The important thing is to carry out careful due diligence and a thorough evaluation of both the condition of the property as well as the lease terms governing its ownership.
-Deploying caution and discernment at the outset are the best way to ensuring that your purchase and ownership will be successful.
-For expert advice with your next leasehold property purchase, please contact the Squarepoint Surveyors team.
+Deploying caution and discernment at the outset is the best way to ensure that your purchase and ownership will be successful.
+For expert advice with your next leasehold property purchase, please contact us, our team of specialist party wall surveyors, building surveyors and property experts have decades of experience and are a phone call away.